We’ll talk about SaaS content writing, but first let me drop a scenario at your doorstep:

 And more importantly, people love stories they can see themselves in.

-When you share how your product solved a real problem for a real person or company, it gives your audience something to latch onto.
+When you share how your product solved a real problem for a real person or company, you’re giving your audience more than a sales pitch.
+You’re giving them a mirror.

-It’s no longer about abstract features or functions.
+It’s no longer about abstract features or fancy functions.

-The more your audience can see their own struggles and goals mirrored in the success of your customer, the more they’ll trust your product to be the solution they’ve been searching for.
+The more your audience sees their own struggles and goals reflected in your customer’s success, the more they’ll trust your product to be their solution.

-Every customer story should be tied to a specific job your product was hired for.
+Every customer story needs to center around a specific job your product was hired to do.

-If your tool helped a company boost customer retention, highlight that.
+Did your tool help a company boost customer retention?
+Great.
+Highlight that.

-Then, how did your product step in to solve that problem?
+How did your product solve that problem?
+What measurable impact did it have?

 The more detailed, the better.